Review: Longueville House Restaurant

 Here is a video of the cold buffet options.

-There is also a hot breakfast menu cooked to order, including a full Irish breakfast with free-range, estate eggs, black and white pudding, rare breed pork sausages and bacon, potato cakes, mushrooms and tomatoes.
-I opted for the crêpe with garden berry compote but if you fancy fish for your breakfast there is the option of fresh catch of the day landed in Castletownbere in Cork.
+A hot breakfast menu is cooked to order, including a full Irish breakfast with free-range, estate eggs, black and white pudding, rare breed pork sausages and bacon, potato cakes, mushrooms and tomatoes.
+I opted for the crêpe with garden berry compote, but if you fancy fish for your breakfast, there is the option of fresh catch of the day landed in Castletownbere in Cork.

 Longueville House Restaurant review - the award-winning breakfast in the President's Restaurant